 St Peter & St Paul, Pickering

 Dominating the market town of Pickering, the interior walls within St Peter & St Paul reveal 14th century frescoes and glorious acoustics.
 This venue hosts the opening concert of the festival, the celebratory nature of the music matching the magnificence of the architecture.

 The market town of Helmsley is one of the most idyllic in the region and All Saints' Church is very much at the heart of it.
 Gloriously spacious and atmospheric, an emotionally evocative programme will be brought alive by its resonance.

 Tucked away behind the sleepy village of Kirkbymoorside at the foot of the National Park, the intimate church of All Saints’ is a new venue for our festival this year.
 Its warmth in atmosphere as well as acoustics helped us make the easy decision to include it.

 Originally intended to be a Cathedral, this splendid church is traditionally where we always stage our grand finales for which the musicians, who have collaborated and shared over the course of the festival, come together to form a large ensemble.
 Place in the heart of Whitby's west side, it's a fitting venue for a great celebration and conclusion.

 ST AIDAN'S CHURCH, BOOSBECK

-New to the festival, this charming church rests just above the North York Moors National Park, north east of Guisborough as you head into the Tees Valley.
+Capacious in its interior with glorious acoustics, this charming church rests just above the North York Moors National Park, north east of Guisborough as you head into the Tees Valley.
 St Aidan's is a cruciform building of stone in the Norman style, erected in 1900.
-Boosbeck was the village in which the English composer Michael Tippett lived between 1932 and 1934 and where he wrote 'Robin Hood', the overture to which we will perform here for the first time since it was premiered.

 ST STEPHEN’S CHURCH, FYLINGDALES